google/TensorNetwork/docs/copy_contract.rst

 .. figure:: _static/dangling_contract.png

-If you do not care about the final output order (for instance, if you are only doing a partial network contraction and the intermidiate order doesn't matter), then you can set `ignore_output_order=True` and you won't need to supply an `output_edge_order`.
+If you do not care about the final output order (for instance, if you are only doing a partial network contraction and the intermidiate order doesn't matter), then you can set `ignore_edge_order=True` and you won't need to supply an `output_edge_order`.

 Contracting subgraph
 ---------------------